bcgov/developer.connect/web/site/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to SBC API Gateway
+# Contributing to SBC Developer Site

 First off, thanks for taking the time to contribute! ❤️